-Ukraine targets corruption in medical exemptions from military service
+Ukraine investigates corruption in medical exemptions from military duty

 Ukraine’s President Zelenskyy says bribes of between $3,000 and $15,000 paid for medical exemptions from military duty.